 The Tax, Super + You competition is a fun and exciting way to learn about tax and super.
 We want young people to have the information and skills to help them make informed decisions about their tax and super, now and into the future.

-The competition is also an engaging way for teachers to incorporate the Tax, Super + You resources into their classroom lesson plan.
+The competition is an engaging way for teachers to incorporate the Tax, Super + You resources into their classroom lesson plan.
 The teaching resources available on this website, demonstrates how the Australian tax and super system works, the benefits to the community and the role Australians play in supporting these systems.
+Watch ATO Assistant Commissioner Sally Bektas share what she loves about the competition and how kids in Years 7-12 can get involved.

 “I would definitely promote the competition to other teachers, because it's a fun learning experience to challenge the students beyond the classroom and there's the added benefit of cash prizes.
 We knew going into the competition it would be beneficial as the ATO has a very good reputation and is one organisation that the students will deal with as they embark on the working lives in the future.
 It's very positive for the students to have such a positive experience with the ATO at such a young age whilst learning about the seriousness of challenges around Tax and Super.”